What Causes Sleepwalking?

 One is the limbic region.
 It manages raw emotion and survival behavior.
 The “fight or flight” response is issued by the limbic system.
 Due to its simplicity, it can communicate very quickly.
 The other is the part of the cerebral cortex that manages complex motor movements.

-To learn more about sleepwalking, make an appointment today with Dr. Malhotra at Sleep & Neuroscience Associates in Greenwich, CT.
+To learn more about sleepwalking, make an appointment today with our doctors at Sleep & Neuroscience Associates in Greenwich, CT.